moliver28/research-handbook/content/handbook/product/ai/_index.md

 ## Design and UX research for AI features
 * [Pajamas AI guidelines](https://design.gitlab.com/usability/ai-human-interaction): How to design the user experience for AI features.
 Includes design patterns and guidelines.
-* [UX Research in AI space](https://handbook.gitlab.com/handbook/product/ux/ux-research/research-in-the-ai-space/): Helps team members evaluate the usefullness and usability of AI features.
+* [UX research in AI space](/handbook/product/ux/ux-research/research-in-the-ai-space/): Helps team members evaluate the usefullness and usability of AI features.
+* [UX maturity guidelines](/handbook/product/ai/ux-maturity/): Suggested UX validation to move up in AI feature maturity.

 ## Special considerations for AI features
 * [AI ethics principles](/handbook/legal/ethics-compliance-program/ai-ethics-principles/#1-avoid-unfair-bias): Principles to guide our decision making as we continue to build AI features into GitLab and to ensure that these features properly embody our values.